slippers/bksrv-zfs/bksrv-send/README.md

 will send a zfs send snapshot back which can be consumed by `zfs recieve`

-### modifications
+### firewall configuration

-ip and port
+configure to only allow local subnet ip to the open port

-ip connection restrictions
+`sudo ufw allow from 192.168.0.0/24 to any port 9999`